yrosaguiar/sentry-operator/docs/crds/project.md

   It is generally recommended to use the same value as the project's name, as Sentry has some quirky behaviour about handling the uniqueness of slugs.

+- `platform` (optional)

+  Platform of the Sentry project.

+  It is the language used in project.

 ## Examples

 #### Basic `Project`